pravinarr/news_app/README.md

 4. url_launcher - to open browser in order to show artciles [ for macos, web, desktop, linux]

 ## Tests
-1. Used mocktail and bloc_test packages for unit and widget tests
+1. mocktail and bloc_test packages for unit and widget tests